nipy/heudiconv/paper.md

 Conversion of data to BIDS is acknowledged [@PMA+arXiv2024:bids-past] to remain one of the challenges which lead to the proliferation of converters to BIDS (see [https://bids.neuroimaging.io/benefits#converters](https://bids.neuroimaging.io/benefits#converters)).
 As BIDS grows and evolves, so do the requirements for conversion tools.
 New converters are being developed, and existing ones are being updated to accommodate new data types and modalities.
-HeuDiConv is one of the most widely used converters, and its use stats keep growing (see \autoref{fig:usage}.
+HeuDiConv is one of the most widely used converters, and its usage statistics keep growing (see \autoref{fig:usage}.
 It is actively maintained and developed to keep up with the latest BIDS standards and community needs.
 Although it could be used without any knowledge of Python programming, it is designed to be extensible and customizable, and to allow for the development of custom heuristics to handle specific data types and modalities.
 Unlike GUI- or Web-UI based tools, such as EZ-BIDS [@ezbids], which might be easier for novices to use, HeuDiConv is designed to be used in a command-line environment, and is thus well-suited for integration into automated data processing pipelines.